watermarkchurch/wcc-contentful/README.md

 ### Adding a new Rails version

-To get started testing a new framework, add the appropriate combination of gems to the `Appraisals` file and run `bundle exec appraisal install` to generate the appropriate gemfile in the `gemfiles` directory:
+To get started testing a new framework, add the appropriate combination of gems to the `Appraisals` file and run `bundle exec appraisal generate` to generate the appropriate gemfile in the `gemfiles` directory:

 ```diff
 diff --git a/Appraisals b/Appraisals